-- 1. Vision, Scope and DesignProject Concept.
-Projects that effectively carry out Metro's JD Policyies goals, objectives, and vision as well as projects that compliment and support herein and the vision expressed for the JD site as described in the site specific Development Guidelines and address the key takeaways expressed in the Outreach Report. - 2.
-Housing Affordability and Community Benefits.
-Projects with a greater number of Income Restricted Units, and/or deeper affordability levels following the

-Affordability Score and the alignment of affordability levels with Neighborhood AMI. that effectively maximize the number of units provided on the project site, commit to delivering other public benefits, and if a project is mixed-income, the extent to which the project maximizes the percentage of Income-Restricted Units and level of affordability.

-- 3. Transit supportive Land Uses.
-Projects with trip generating uses that allow more people to drive less and access transit more. - 4.3.
-Financingals Strategy.
-Projects that provide a proforma based on reasonable assumptions and that provide a detailed, reasonable, and feasible plan for implementation of the proposed financial program.
-Projects whose proposer has demonstrated a history of successfully securing the proposed funding sources.
-Projects that provide a financing strategy that compensates Metro given the affordability and public benefits provided and an offer that is defensible and unlikely to be reduced. with a reasonable and financially feasible proforma that compensates Metro at a fair market value for the land. - 5.4.
-Implementation Streamlining and Innovation.
-Projects that present a credible plan for delivery within the stated schedule and present sufficient and reasonable detail on how the Proposer plans to secure entitlements and environmental clearances.
-Additionally, projects that include unique efforts, techniques, or innovations to feasibly accelerate project delivery. have a clear schedule for implementation, have the potential to be delivered fastest and with the least cost to Metro; projects that are "by right" and do not require discretionary local actions; and projects with demonstrated community support that are less likely to be delayed by opposition. - 6.5.
+- 1. Vision, Scope and Design.
+Projects that carry out Metro's JD Policies herein and the vision for the JD site as described in the site-specific Development Guidelines. - 2.
+Affordability.
+Projects with a greater number of Income-Restricted Units, and/or deeper affordability levels following the Affordability Score and the alignment of affordability levels with Neighborhood AMI. - 3.
+Transit-supportive Land Uses.
+Projects with trip-generating uses that allow more people to drive less and access transit more. - 4.
+Financials.
+Projects with a reasonable and financially feasible proforma that compensates Metro at a fair market value for the land. - 5.
+Implementation Streamlining.
+Projects that have a clear schedule for implementation, have the potential to be delivered fastest and with the least cost to Metro; projects that are "by-right" and do not require discretionary local actions; and projects with demonstrated community support that are less likely to be delayed by opposition. - 6.
 Development Team.
-Proposers with demonstrated experience advancing and completing projects of a similar magnitude to the proposed project and/or transit-oriented projects that require extensive coordination with a transit agency and local jurisdiction to implement transit replacements/improvements such as parking facilities or development of multimodal access.
-Proposers that demonstrate the capacity to advance the proposed project and have not filed for bankruptcy.
-Lastly, proposers that have demonstrated experience or can commit to partnering with CBDOs, CBOs, SBEs, DBEs, DVBEs, and CLTs.
-Additional points will be awarded if the developer is a CBDO.partnering with CBOs, SBEs, DBEs, and DVBEs; Proposer teams where a CBDO is the lead developer or where a non-CBDO has committed to a partnership with a CBDO.
-Additional points will be awarded if the lead developer is a CBDO. - 7.
-Community Engagement.
-Proposals that reflect robust engagement with CBO's and other community stakeholders as part of the development process. - 6.
-Unsolicited Proposals.
+Proposers with demonstrated experience and success and proposers that consist of Community-Based Organizations (CBOs) Small

+Business Enterprises (SBE), Disadvantaged Business Enterprises (DBE), Disadvantaged Veteran Business Enterprises (DVBE) and Minority and Women Business Enterprises members.

+7. Community Engagement.
+Proposals that reflect robust engagement with community-based organizations (CBOs) and other community stakeholders as part of the development process.

+5. Unsolicited Proposals.